Șor Party: Controversies

 On 19 June 2023, the Șor Party was declared unconstitutional by the Constitutional Court of Moldova. Șor declared that the party will continue its activity and that it will contest in the next elections.
 Maria Zakharova, the spokeswoman of the Russian foreign ministry, said that the decision to declare the Sor Party unconstitutional contravened democratic principles.
 The court chairman Nicolae Roșca cited "an article in the constitution stating that parties must through their activities uphold political pluralism, the rule of law and the territorial integrity of Moldova."
 The current six serving MP's of the Șor Party being allowed to continue as independents.

 On 31 July, the Moldovan parliament voted in favour of banning the leaders of the dissolved Șor Party – including Ilan Shor – from standing in elections for a period of five years.
 In October the Constitutional Court of Moldova ruled that Article 16 of the Electoral Code is unconstitutional and that former members of the Șor Party can stand for elections.

-In August 2023, a clone party, called “ȘANSĂ” or Chance party, led by journalist Alexei Lungu was established.
+In August 2023, the Chance party became led by former journalist Alexei Lungu, affiliating with Shor.
 After the ruling, former members of the party largely moved to the Chance Party as well as the Revival Party, with the structures of these parties being largely formed by defectors from socialists and communist parties.
 The parties were described as populist and appealing to the most disadvantaged social groups in Moldova.

 In March 2024, the Constitutional Court declared that while the party is deemed unconstitutional, individuals linked to the party may not be forbidden to run for office.
 Maia Sandu said she would "respect the ruling, but continue trying to ban its leaders."